dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 ### Integration with Offline UML Design Tools

-Due to the absence of APIs in offline tools, collaboration with them is established through import mechanisms.
+Due to the absence of **APIs** in offline tools, collaboration with them is established through import mechanisms.
-Consequently, architectural documents saved in Microsoft Visio format will be exported by a plugin (integration point) and subsequently analyzed by the Processor.
+Consequently, architectural documents saved in **Microsoft Visio** format will be exported by a plugin (integration point) and subsequently analyzed by the **Processor**.
-The path for scanning input documents will be stored in the System Configuration DB.
+The path for scanning input documents will be stored in the **System Configuration DB**.
 To support this form of integration, the ability to parse various input formats must be implemented.

 ### Integration with Online UML Design Tools